mdahirel/cepaea_parser/README.md

 # A parser for *Cepaea* colour data

-*Cepaea* snails have been used as models in evolutionary biology a lot, in no small part due to their shell colour polymorphism, which is (almost) entirely driven by genetic variation, with no substantiated evidence of phenotypic plasticity so far.
+*Cepaea* snails have been used as models in evolutionary biology a lot, in no small part due to their shell colour polymorphism, which is (almost?) entirely driven by genetic variation, with no substantiated evidence of phenotypic plasticity so far.

 *Cepaea* shell phenotype is often recorded using a standard shorthand notation that conveys information about background colour, number of bands and their location, presence of band fusions...